Samsung HMD Odyssey Plus improves on comfort, screens

 In the year since Microsoft launched its Windows Mixed Reality program, headset sales haven't exactly been on fire.
 But Samsung clearly hasn't given up, releasing an update of its HMD Odyssey, the HMD Odyssey Plus, that addresses two major complaints about VR and mixed-reality head-mounted displays: comfort and display artifacts that can cause dizziness and nausea.

 It's shipping today in the US for the same price as its predecessor, about $500 with controllers.
-The original headset doesn't seem to have shipped in the UK or Australia yet.
+The original headset doesn't seem to have shipped in the UK or Australia yet, but the US price roughly converts to £385 and AU$705.

 A few ounces lighter, the Plus also lets you adjust the distance between the screens to better align with your vision in addition to the headband size.